 - Be a candidate for a degree, certificate, or other recognized educational credential.

-How much it's worth: This credit covers 100% of your first $2,000 of qualified expenses and 25% of the next $2,000 of qualified expenses, for a maximum credit of $2,500.
-If the credit brings the amount of tax you owe to $0, you can have up to $1,000 refunded directly to you!
+How much it's worth: This credit covers 100% of the first $2,000 of qualified expenses and 25% of the next $2,000 of qualified expenses, for a maximum credit of $2,500.
+If the credit brings the amount of tax you owe to $0, you may be able to have up to $1,000 refunded directly to you!